Disastorm/sample-test/ANSWER.md

 Thank you for looking at my test.

+The relevant code and configurations are in the "app" and "conf" directory.

 For convenience, I have included the built project.
 It was built with Java 8 build 1.8.0_31-b13 I have also included the Mocha test results in the sample-test/testResults directory.